G-Code6/osTicket-Help-Desk-Ticketing-System/README.md

 - Download and install Rewrite Module
 - Create the directory C:\PHP
 - From the Installation Files, download PHP zip file and unzip the contents into C:\PHP folder
+- From the Installation Files, download and install VC_redist.x86.exe.